Suwagath/Real_-_TIme_Ticketing_System/README/README.md

 Here’s how each part interacts in a typical workflow:

 ### System Setup (CLI and API)
-- The CLI is used by an admin to set up vendors, ticket types, and general system settings.
+- The CLI is used by an admin to set up vendors, and general system settings.
 This information is saved in the Database (through API requests).
-- For example, an admin might add a vendor with a specific ticket type (VIP or General Admission) and set a release rate.
+- For example, an admin might add a vendor with a specific release rate.

 ### Ticket Handling (API and Database)
 - Once vendors and ticket types are set up, the API starts handling tickets in real time: